npiscitello/tictactoe/README.md

 do this double flip because the board module looks for the falling edge; this guarantees everything has been set and is stable before we start interpreting the input.
 The turn is only flipped if a valid move has been made.
 A reset moves it back to the player's turn.

+# Hardware Port
+This should port very nicely to hardware - it was designed to be asynchronous, triggered on the submit flag.
+Basically, the user should be able to adjust toggle switches (or another input method) to indicate his or her desired move and then press the submit button.
+If nothing happens, it was an invalid move.
+The reset button will reset the board and return to the player's turn.